Culinary Adventures: When Food Abroad Bites Back!

 On paper, the morning shift is from 7am till 7pm.

 However, most of us would arrive at latest at 6am.
-This is because the coming morningswere taken by the morning shift and not the night shift.
+This is because the “coming mornings” were taken by the morning shift and not the night shift.

-Usually the day or night before which is before the morning shift here to return home for the day, they would have to prep the “coming morning bloods”, which is a normal thing we would do in other postings.
+Usually the day or night before which is before the morning shift were to return home for the day, they would have to prep the “coming morning bloods”, which is a normal thing we would do in other postings.
 This includes preparing the forms and tubes or in this case, name stickers for the tubes and to update in the coming morning list in the house officer’s group.
 The list merely serves as a guide for the team for the following day to refer once they arrive to take blood.
 Once all the bloods from their allocated cubicles have been taken, we are expected to help the others out if there are anymore bloods to be taken followed by sending it first to the lab before joining the medical officers for morning reviews or rounds.

 In the Nursery Ward, the medical officers arrive by 7am and the specialists begins their rounds around 9am.
 Thus, upon their arrival, they will proceed with their morning reviews first while us house officers are taking the coming morning bloods.